top of page

 ~ The Fisherman, Jim McRobert, 2003

-Fisherfolk historically have been a superstitious lot due to the constant danger of the unforgiving sea.
-Fishermen up and down the Scottish coasts have traditionally been keen observers of potential omens as they set sail, believing that strict observance was necessary to ensure a safe voyage home.
+Go fish and reel it in, Dancers!
+Due to the constant danger of the unforgiving ocean, fisherfolk have many superstitions to help avoid any necessary ill luck.
+Scottish fisherman were keen observers of natural phenomenon and believed the strict observents of omens and portents were necessary when setting sail to ensure a safe voyage home.
 In Lerwick, there is a fisherfolk custom of not mentioning a pig, rabbit, or salmon in conversation, or if so, referencing them only obliquely by colloquialisms.
 A pig, for example, should strictly only be referenced as a "curly tail" while a rabbit should be referred to as " bob tail," a "fower fitter," or a "mappin."
-Salmon too have been equally feared as bringers of bad luck and are known as the ‘reid fish’.
-Additionally, if on your way to fish, if you see a minister (or a woman), you should go back home and restart your journey as both (particularly a minister) was seen as extremely bad luck.
-It has also been suggested that no mention of the church, a minister or a manse should be made on a fishing boat, particularly amongst men working the Moray Firth.
-Go fish! 🎣🐟
+Salmon believed to be unlucky were referred to only as the ‘reid fish’.
+And on land, if on your way to fish, if you encountered a woman or a minister (especially a minister), this was seen as particularly unlucky and required you to return back home and restart your journey!
+This fun 5 couple reel in a domino formation highlights a turning fisher couple in the center who end by petal reeling around the other fisherfolk to change places! 🎣 🐟 🐟 🐟

 Fisherman's Reel